Quick Picks

 If you're completely new and feeling overwhelmed, this is the gentlest on-ramp.
 The Kloskis run a 3D printing education company and write for genuine beginners — no assumed knowledge, clear explanations, lots of photographs.
 Covers choosing a printer, first setup, first print, and basic troubleshooting.

 You'll outgrow this within a few months, but that's fine.
-Its job is to get you from "I just unboxed this thing" to "I understand what I'm doing" without the anxiety.
+Its job is to get you from "I just unboxed this thing" to "I understand what we're doing" without the anxiety.

 ## For CAD and Design